 ‘A Pulpit in a Sense Novel’

-The film, from Fox Movietone, runs for over five minutes, and is in three parts.* First, the Father’s sermon (in effect).
-Second, a group of customers is shown, mostly women, all in happy mood, drinking a dark beer which perhaps was porter.
+The film is from Fox Movietone and lasts over five minutes.
+It is three parts.* First, there is the Father’s sermon (in effect).
+Second, a group of customers is shown, mostly women, all in happy mood who drink a dark beer that perhaps was porter.
 They exchange witticisms in strong voice, some of which I can make out.
 Those attuned to British speech patterns can probably understand the whole thing.
 It would be interesting to read a transcription!
 Jellicoe does not appear in this part.

 *The film is actually a compilation of “outtakes”.
-This Movietone clip appears to be the official release, and is available on YouTube among its British Movietones selections, but is much shorter than the MIRC outtake version and does not add significantly to it.
+This Movietone clip appears to be the official release, and is available on YouTube among its British Movietones selections, but is much shorter than the outtake version and does not add significantly to it.
 The main difference we note is the Father’s matinée smile is highlighted better in the official release.
 Also, note how fast – expertly – the pints were pulled in those days.
 There were no two ways about it.